NibiruChain/cosmoguard/README.md

     - Cosmos API
     - `gRPC`
     - EVM `JSON-RPC` (including `WebSockets`)
-- **Wildcard support**: Use wildcards in firewall rules to define broad or specific access control:
+- **Wildcard support**: Use wildcards in CosmoGuard rules to define broad or specific access control:
     - `*` matches any single component in a path.
     - `**` matches multiple components, allowing for more flexible rules.
 - **Caching**: Define caching strategies for each endpoint to improve performance (`gRPC` not supported).
 Two caching backends are currently supported:
     - **In-Memory**: Default caching mechanism, storing data in memory.
     - **Redis**: For distributed caching across multiple instances.
-- **Rule Prioritization**: Firewall rules can be prioritized using an integer value, with lower numbers indicating higher priority.
+- **Rule Prioritization**: CosmoGuard rules can be prioritized using an integer value, with lower numbers indicating higher priority.
 By default, rules have a priority of 1000, but this can be adjusted to ensure specific rules are evaluated first.
-- **WebSocket Connection Management**: The firewall maintains a limited number of WebSocket connections to the node (default is 10).
-This helps to optimize node resource usage by offloading the handling of thousands of WebSocket connections to the firewall.
+- **WebSocket Connection Management**: CosmoGuard maintains a limited number of WebSocket connections to the node (default is 10).
+This helps to optimize node resource usage by offloading the handling of thousands of WebSocket connections to CosmoGuard.
-- **Hot-Reloading of Configuration**: The configuration file, specifically the firewall rules, can be updated without restarting the application.
+- **Hot-Reloading of Configuration**: The configuration file, specifically CosmoGuard rules, can be updated without restarting the application.
 Changes to the configuration file trigger hot-reloading, recompiling and applying the new rules on-the-fly.

 ## Installation